Rein in profiteering by drug-industry middlemen

-The Federal Trade Commission recently requested public comments on the effect of drug-industry middlemen on drug affordability and access.
-Unfortunately, commissioners missed an opportunity to rein in these bad actors, even though they’re denying access to vital treatments and inflating the cost of drugs.
+The Federal Trade Commission recently requested public comments on the impact of drug-industry middlemen on drug affordability and access.

 As bad as PBMs are for consumers, they’re also squeezing the independent, non-chain pharmacies that are the lifeblood of so many communities — and in some cases driving them out of business.

 Independent pharmacies take on the cost of stocking medicine and dispensing it to patients, but have little control over their own earnings, because PBMs determine patient co-pays and decide how much to reimburse pharmacies for insurance-covered medication.
 The difference between what a PBM bills the insurance plan for a drug and what it charges the pharmacy is called the “spread.”
 Spreads are growing so fast that PBM profits have nearly doubled in the last 10 years, increasing by more than $10 billion.

 Often, PBMs reimburse pharmacies below cost, forcing them to take a loss.
 And of course, PBMs reimburse their own pharmacies at better rates than those outside their networks — an anti-competitive, anti-small-business, anti-consumer practice.

 Communities are seeing the impact.
 In the 16 years ending in 2018, 16 percent of independently owned rural pharmacies in the United States closed, according to a study from the Rural Policy Research Institute at the University of Iowa.